eProsima/Fast-DDS-spy/docs/rst/user_manual/configuration.rst

 Topic type format
 -----------------

-The optional ``ros2-types`` tag allows you to specify the format for storing schemas.
+The optional ``ros2-types`` tag enables specification of the format for storing schemas.
 When set to ``true``, schemas are stored in ROS 2 message format (.msg).
 If set to ``false``, schemas are stored in OMG IDL format (.idl).